 We saw a significant decrease in customer traffic in our branches in the past year.
 As a result, we strategically closed 26 of our branch locations on a temporary basis and closed four of them permanently in November 2020.
-As of March 2021, we reopened 19 of the temporarily closed branch locations in connection with the reopening of local businesses.
+As of June 2021, we reopened 19 of the temporarily closed branch locations in connection with the reopening of local businesses.
 The temporary (or in certain cases, permanent) closures of bank branches and the safety precautions implemented at reopened branches could result in consumers becoming more comfortable with technology and seeing less need for face-to-face interaction.
 Our business is relationship driven and such changes could necessitate changes to our business practices to accommodate changing consumer behaviors.
-We continue to provide service to all customers and operate our businesses on all islands of Hawaii, Guam and Saipan.
-Additionally, as part of our contingency plans, we have established a redundant operations center for our administrative operations.
-Many of our employees are working remotely and for those employees who are deemed essential and unable to work from home, we continue to emphasize the importance of practicing social distancing and good hygiene practices in the workplace.
+The Bank continues to adapt to these changing behaviors and launched its newly enhanced mobile banking application in April 2021, allowing customers to not only perform certain transactions virtually but also to integrate their financial information in one place and categorize their transactions to fit their budgeting or financial management needs.
+We continue to provide service to customers and operate our businesses on all islands of Hawaii, Guam and Saipan.
+Many of our employees continue to work remotely.
+We continue to emphasize the importance of practicing social distancing and good hygiene practices in the workplace, especially as more employees have returned to working in our physical offices and spaces.